AlexRixten/AlexRixten.github.io/readme.md

-# 3D movels in WEB
+# 3D models in WEB
 The command to launch the project: python -m http.server 8000

 Server: http://localhost:8000/